Adhishtanaka/Java-Extension/README.md

-# Java-Extension
+# Simple Java Extension

-Java-Extension is a VS Code extension that simplifies Java programming.
+Simple Java-Extension is a VS Code extension that simplifies Java programming.
 It provides code snippets, compiler integration, and an enhanced development experience.

 ![Build & Run](./screenshot/run.gif)